~/blog/dgx-spark-gemma4-complete-guide

 You have an RTX 5090

 → Default pick: 31B Dense (62 tok/s).
-On 5090's 1792 GB/s bus, the Dense model that's unusable elsewhere becomes the smartest option at a perfectly comfortable speed.
-No reason to sacrifice intelligence when the hardware can handle it.
+On 5090's 1792 GB/s bus, the Dense model that's unusable elsewhere becomes the strongest option at a perfectly comfortable speed.
+No reason to drop capability when the hardware can handle it.

 → Need more speed: 26B MoE (186 tok/s) — still very capable, 3x faster.
 Good for high-throughput agent workloads where latency matters more than reasoning depth.